Spanish Dessert Wine: A Sweet Journey for Your Palate

 The Viura grape boasts an impressive résumé.
 In Catalunya, it has formed the backbone of high-quality sparkling wine since the 19th century.
 When blended with Parellada and Xarel-lo, the whole becomes far greater than the sum of its parts; Viura contributes vital acidity and structure to Cava, Corpinnat, and Conca del Riu Anoia.

 Its role in producing white Rioja is no less important.
 Traditional houses have long championed Viura in the region due to the grape’s in-built protection against rapid oxidation and spoilage.
 In addition, like Xarel-lo, Viura contains a great deal of natural preservative resveratrol, which stabilizes the molecules.
-In the 20th century, all the best Rioja Blancos were aged in wood for many years before release – high levels of resveratrol helped to keep these iconic wines fresh and perfumed.
+In the 20th century, all the best Rioja Blancos were aged in wood for many years before release – high resveratrol levels helped keep these iconic wines fresh and perfumed.
 But, of course, producers were not always successful; far too much monotone and ‘flat’ white Rioja was sold in the 1960s and 70s due to an excess of oak maturation.

 However, the winemaking paradigm has changed dramatically in recent years.
 Marques de Caceres and Marques de Riscal helped to revolutionize winemaking in Rioja by promoting the benefits of chilling the must and fermentation in stainless steel, using low temperatures to protect the fruit.
-Known as INOX, this (then) radical innovation gave Rioja Blancos a new lease of life via cold-fermentation and a shorter maturation in oak.
+Known as INOX, this (then) radical innovation gave Rioja Blancos a new lease of life via cold fermentation and a shorter maturation in oak.
 Yet critics argue that the “fresh and fruity” caricature of modern white Rioja lacks the complexity and depth of the old guard, exemplified by Vina Tondonia.
 Luckily, consumers do not have to choose between them.

 Many wineries use stainless steel to ferment their Viura before transferring the wine to barrel or possibly amphora for maturation.
 If the style is intended to be drunk young, 100% new barrique will rarely be employed – wines will be aged for a relatively short period before they’re sold.

 However, Finca Allende owner Miguel Angel de Gregorio prefers a more leisurely approach.
-His wines are fermented and aged in French oak, producing a powerfully structured and texture style of white Rioja.
-Viura can handle a great deal of new barrique, taking on some lovely spicy and coffee/caramel notes as it further ages in bottle.
+His wines are fermented and aged in French oak, producing a powerfully structured and textured style of white Rioja.
+Viura can handle a great deal of new barrique, taking on some lovely spicy coffee/caramel notes as it further ages in bottle.
 It can shine as a mono-varietal style, although certain producers like to blend Viura with a touch of Malvasia and/or Grenache Blanc.

 To address the concerns of Galaretta and his neighbors, the authorities unveiled a new single-vineyard classification framework in 2017: Vinedos Singulares.
 It was designed to bolster Rioja’s cachet amongst terroir-obsessed sommeliers and collectors, hopefully raising sales of top-end wines.
 The question is: who’s listening?
 It is, of course, too soon to judge whether the Consejo’s endeavors will be met with success.
 But we can highlight the growing popularity of Rioja Blancos on the world stage, particularly in the luxury segment.
 Exports of white Rioja continue to grow across the board as the region becomes renowned as a reliable source of premium whites and reds.